vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Hoekstra, A.

 1965 Homeric Modifications of Formulaic Prototypes.
-Studies in the development of Greek epic diction.
-Amsterdam.
-Verh. ḍKon.
-Ak. v.
+Studies in the development of Greek epic dictioṇAmsterdam.
+Verh. ḍKoṇAk. v.
 Wet.
 AfḍLett.
 NR

 Deel LXXI No. 1.